 Not every claim is the same.
-Medicare’s official website lists separate instructions for Part B services, claims for durable medical equipment (DME), claims for services that you received aboard a ship, claims for services you received in Mexico or Canada, and claims for services that you received in a foreign hospital.
+Medicare’s official website lists separate instructions for Part B services, claims for durable medical equipment (DME), claims for services you received aboard a ship, claims for services you received in Mexico or Canada, and claims for services you received in a foreign hospital.
 Be sure to follow the correct set of instructions for your situation.

 Reimbursement claims for Medicare Advantage or Medicare Part D prescription drug coverage may also be different than for Medicare Parts A and B. Third-party companies who sell Advantage and Part D plans don’t file claims directly to Medicare.

-This is why you may be required to pay the full cost of any services that you receive from providers outside of your network.
+This is why you may be required to pay the full cost of any services you receive from providers outside your network.
 Due to a large number of Advantage and Part D plans available, it is outside the scope of this document to list all of the variables involved in submitting a claim.

 How do I submit a claim to Medicare?